hkbu-kennycheng/comp3115/2023summer/Lab6.md

 K-fold cross validation is a type of cross validation.
 K-fold cross validation is used to evaluate the performance of a model.
 K-fold cross validation is used to estimate how well a model will perform on unseen data.
 K-fold cross validation is used to reduce the risk of overfitting a model.

 ![](https://scikit-learn.org/stable/_images/grid_search_cross_validation.png)

+To perform K-fold cross validation in Orange, you can use the `Test & Score` widget.
+The `Test & Score` widget can be found in the `Evaluate` category.
+The `Test & Score` widget is used to evaluate the performance of a model using cross validation.
+The `Test & Score` widget outputs a table with the evaluation metrics.